tutsinco/TCMTableBrowserPro/README.md

 or
 C:\AosService\PackagesLocalDirectory<br/>
 3. Create new folder inside with the name TCMTableBrowser
-4. Move downloaded code.
+4. Move files from the Metadata folder.
 The path must look like this: <br/>
 TCMTableBrowser\Descriptor<br/>
 TCMTableBrowser\TCMTableBrowser<br/>

 5. Refresh the model list from Visual Studio<br/>
-6. Build model TCMTableBrowser with "Synchronize Database" option<br/>
+6. Build model TCMTableBrowser with the "Synchronize Database" option<br/>